foreeest/raft-bench/myNote.md

 ## running v1.0.0 ##

 is `busy false` right? why the `lni v4` version less busy false?what is the difference?
+the `step` param is too small?
+why is the last has more failure?

 ### how to switch between `lni v4` and `foreeest udp` ###
 when modifying the header, just modify this, don't modify `foreeest/raftbench`